nzambonivergara/overlook/README.md

 - Planning out the classes and their functionality was an interesting challenge and time consuming, but I found that it was worth the planning time.
 - Planning out project with Github Project Board and anticipating how long each task will take to complete.
-- Error handling and ensuring that the user cannot POST the wrong data
+- Error handling and ensuring that the user cannot POST incorrect data.

 ## Future Features